-As cited above, under the Coastal Act, disturbance and/or fill of wetlands is severely constrained.
-Coastal Act Section 30233(a) sets forth a three-part test for all projects involving the fill of coastal waters and wetlands.
+As cited above, under the Coastal Act, fill and/or dredging of wetlands is severely constrained.
+Coastal Act Section 30233(a) sets forth a three-part test for all projects involving the fill and dredging of coastal waters and wetlands.
 These are: